 FINRA Arbitration Lawyer

 FINRA cases are a niche area of law.
 Not every attorney you come across will have the knowledge or experience to successfully handle one of these cases.
-Our FINRA attorneys have been handling securities cases for more than twenty years and are members of the Public Investors Advocate Bar Association (PIABA).
+Our FINRA Arbitration Lawyers have been handling securities cases for more than twenty years and are members of the Public Investors Advocate Bar Association (PIABA).

 The Financial Industry Regulatory Authority or FINRA is a government authorized organization.
 It is a non-profit and has the task of overseeing U.S. brokers and others working in this sector.
 It is self-regulatory with oversight from the Securities and Exchange Commission.
 FINRA’s job is to promote fair financial markets and protect investors.
 The organization has authorization under federal law to protect investors and ensure honesty and fair broker dealings.
 It is not subject to the due process clause.